stephenmcd/django-socketio/README.rst

 .. note::

-    On UNIX-like systems, in order for the `flashsocket` transport fallback to work, root privileges (eg by running the above command with `sudo`) are required when running the server.
-This is due to the `Flash Policy Server`_ requiring access to a low port (843).
+    On UNIX-like systems, in order for the ``flashsocket`` transport fallback to work, root privileges (eg by running the above command with ``sudo``) are required when running the server.
+This is due to the `Flash Policy Server`_ requiring access to a `low port`_ (843).
-    This isn't required for everything to work correctly, as the `flashsocket` transport is only used as one of several fallbacks when websockets aren't supported by the browser.
+    This isn't strictly required for everything to work correctly, as the ``flashsocket`` transport is only used as one of several fallbacks when WebSockets aren't supported by the browser.

 Channels
 ========